CarlosLF/Traffic_Sign_Classifier_P2/README.md

 ![alt text][image4]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following: the augmented dataset includes at least n samples, where n is equal to the average of samples of all the training data set classes.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.